haganbt/PYLON-exporter/README.md

 ### Nested Requests

+NOTE: native nested queries are not currently supported.
+This can have redaction implications.

 Nested requests are supported whereby each result key from a primary request then automatically generates a subsequent secondary request using the key as a ```filter``` parameter.